landon-thull/leetcode/src/Strings/RemoveVowels/RemoveVowels.md

 ```
 We now use a for loop to access each character within the input string.
 We then use a helper function called isVowel to decide if the character
 is a vowel or not.
-If the character is NOT a vowel, we add it to the StringBuffer.
+If the character is NOT a vowel, we append it to the StringBuffer.
 Else, we continue the loop.
 After finishing the loop, we convert the stringBuffer
 to a String and return it